 In the vault scheme, another serious attack under consideration is a ransom or burning attack.
 This kind of attack can be conducted by anyone controlling a superminority of nodes.
 In a t-of-N threshold signing scheme, the value required to form a superminority is N-t+1.
 For example, where there are 99 vault nodes (N) and 66 are required to sign (t), 34 vault nodes can form a superminority.
 This gives the attacker a blocking vote on all transactions in the vault.
 If they are financially motivated, they could prevent all outgoing transactions from the vault and demand payment from the liquidity providers or other parties to get them to ‘unfreeze’ the vault.
 If they were simply a malicious attacker, they could erase the private keys of their voting block so no transaction could ever be signed from the vault again.

 In normal vault operation, outgoing transactions should be happening very frequently.
 A scenario in which no transaction leaves the vault for several days would never occur in a normal period of operation.
-For smart contract based blockchains, we can add a function in the vault smart contract which allows a community-defined emergency backup address to withdraw all funds if there is no activity in the vault after a set period of time, allowing for a trusted entity such as the Loki Foundation to assist in manually recovering a timeout situation.
+For smart contract based blockchains, we can add a function in the vault smart contract which allows a community-defined emergency backup address to withdraw all funds if there is no activity in the vault after a set period of time, making it possible for the community to pre-approve the recovery from a timeout situation.
 By adding the timeout function, any ransom attacks or general breakdown or failure of the vault as a whole can be recovered manually.
-This effectively renders these kinds of attacks ineffective, albeit disruptive.
+This effectively renders these kinds of attacks ineffective, albeit disruptive

 The requirements of running a vault node are likely to be significantly higher than that of a typical Service Node.
 In order to ensure vault nodes are maintaining good uptime, signing transactions in a timely manner, and correctly processing swaps without compromising the security of funds, we need to implement a system of penalising nodes that are under-performing or have gone offline.